 As the Covid-19 crisis continues, maintaining operational control and oversight has become more critical than ever for asset management firms.
-With staff spread over multiple locations or working remotely, cybersecurity needs a heightened sensitivity to enable firms to project trust and stability
+With staff spread over multiple locations or working remotely, there must be a heightened sensitivity to cybersecurity to enable firms to project trust and stability in these trying times.

-Today, they must rely on greater interdependency among staff that can no longer work face-to-face.
-A platform such as OpsCheck, for instance, can pull together the individual responsibilities of employees so that collaboration and oversight can be handled from one system.
+Today, they must rely on greater inter-dependency amongst staff that can no longer work face-to-face.
+A workflow, project management and oversight platform can pull together the individual responsibilities of employees so that collaboration and oversight can be handled from one system.

 This ownership thrives in an office environment—and will continue to do so—but now must be elevated so that remote workers are aware of exactly who has key responsibilities and what those responsibilities are.
 Having a shared workflow environment is the best step in that direction.

 Compliance needs to take center stage in all operations.
-Since even a small error can lead to legal and regulatory issues, an oversight system that tracks errors and responds in real-time with notifications to responsible parties need to be put in place.
-Coordination between the operations department and compliance must be keenly aware of failures and potential failures to remediate inadvertent losses.
+Since even a small error can lead to legal and regulatory issues, an oversight system that tracks errors and responds in real-time with notifications to responsible parties should be put in place.
+Coordination between the operations department and compliance must result in a keen awareness of failures and potential failures to remediate inadvertent losses.

 Reporting Needs and Process Will Increase with Additional Rigor

-As an administrative function, client touch points and report generation and delivery can be deliverable through more automated processes.
+As an administrative function, client touch points, report generation and distribution can be deliverable through more automated processes.
 Establishing this layer of automation also lends itself to scalability within the reporting environment as new clients and new client needs come on board.

 Metrics Help Maintain Consistency and Afford Improvement Opportunities